 - Have you had sex with someone who could answer "yes" to any of the above questions or someone whose sexual history you don't know?

-Anyone who has been sexually assaulted or has had a high-risk exposure to HIV should consider taking post-exposure prophylaxis (PEP) and getting an HIV antigen test that can detect infection sooner than standard antibody testing.
+Also, anyone who has been sexually assaulted or has had a high-risk exposure to HIV should consider taking post-exposure prophylaxis (PEP) and getting an HIV antigen test that can detect infection sooner than standard antibody testing.
 PEP may prevent HIV infection after possible exposure to HIV if it is started as soon as possible within 3 days after exposure to HIV.

-How Can Testing Help Me?
+How Can HIV Testing Help You?

+About 1 in 8 people in the United States who have HIV do not know they have it.
 The only way to know for sure whether you have HIV is to get tested.

-Knowing your HIV status gives you powerful information to help you take steps to keep you and your partner(s) healthy.
+Knowing your HIV status gives you powerful information to help you take steps to keep you and your partner(s) healthy: